 - Responsive web design

 - Web analytics

 - HTML and CSS validation

 - 301 and 404 pages

 10. Marketing and Branding

-Set your brand for success by making sure that its story and messaging resonates with the audience.
-Determine your style and values then let it be heard in your brand voice.
+Set your brand for success by making sure that its story and messaging resonate with the audience.
+Determine your style and values then let them be heard in your brand voice.
 Have a clear and unique value proposition that connects with your target audience.
 Put yourself in your clients’ shoes and try to feel how they feel at this time and situation.
 Try to imagine what kind of message they want to hear, what level of sensitivity they want to hear it, and what tine.

 Here are some guide questions that can tell you which features of your agency you should highlight:

 - Why should your clients choose your agency over others?
 What makes you better than them?

 - Why should they hire an agency?